jeonghin/MPDP/README.md

 ### OpenAI Key

-Navigate to `analysis.py` and paste your OpenAI key in there.
+Navigate to the `Code` and create a `.env` file.
+Add your OpenAI key in there.

 ## Data Description